Monkittee Mash: Poultry feed at its very best

 Poultry Mashes were devised before pelleted stockfeed became common.
 Pelleted animal feeds are based on traditional feed mixes however to turn basic food in to a pellet it is processed and extruded with this process being at the expense of nutrient value.

 This is done for convenience and ease of the farmer not for the benefit of the animal.
 In our view it is the fast food equivalent of MacDonald's for animals.

 Our mash is made to recipes sourced from Australia, England and Europe and takes account of current scientific thinking about bird nutrition and the living conditions of most backyard chickens today.
-By feeding Monkittee Mash your poultry have access to food with a much greater nutrient value that has has not been processed away and meets the required percentage of animal protein in their diet.
-Many poultry stock feeds today rely on soya bean protein.
-80% of soybeans produced globally will be processed for use in animal feeds, and much of this soy is genetically modified.
-Scientists are concerned that the plant-based estrogen's that occur naturally in soy, many of which are endocrine disruptors, could potentially have adverse impacts on our health.
+By feeding Monkittee Mash your poultry have access to food with a much greater nutrient value that has not been processed away and meets the required percentage of animal protein in their diet.
+Most poultry stock feeds today rely on soya bean protein.
 While small amounts of soy in the diet is not harmful, it is the hidden soy in the food chain that is the greatest worry.
 See Soy the Hidden Factor adjacent

 All types of poultry have different protein requirements and these requirements also very during their different life stages.
 Feeding the incorrect protein percentage can have long lasting affects on their health and development.

-The amount of feed mash required to feed a chicken will vary depending on the breed and size of bird and on the season.
+The amount of feed mash required to feed a chicken will vary depending on the breed, the size of bird and on the season.
 Generally, the mash is fed at breakfast.